 Marketed as 'The single malt that started it all', Glenlivet owes its unique taste to many factors including the glen's remote location in Britain's coldest place.
 It grew into one of the world's biggest single malt distilleries and is now owned by Pernod Ricard.
 Illicit distilleries were once commonplace and visitors can today walk along many of the signposted Smugglers Trails in the area.
 VisitScotland 5 Star Visitor Attraction was revamped in 2021 into a fully immersive visitor experience including an indoor field of barley, Tasting Room and Smugglers' Hideout.

 Established in 1824 on the banks of the river Spey, this distillery started life as a farm and was a staging post for cattle drovers who provided a lucrative market.
 Macallan is the third biggest single malt after Glenlivet and Glenfiddich.
 The owners aim to create the biggest distillery in the world which is due to open in 2017.
 Visit Scotland 5 Star Visitor Attraction.
 Open to the public

 Founded in 1786, this is the oldest working distillery in Scotland and now home to one of the most famous whisky brands in the world - Chivas Regal.
 Arguably the most picturesque distillery in the Highlands with its pagoda roofs and water wheel.
 At weekends you may enjoy a ride on the Dufftown to Keith Heritage Railway as the Strathisla distillery is a short walk from Keith railway station.
 Visit Scotland 5 Star Visitor Attraction.
 Open to the public

 Situated next to the Queen's Scottish residence of Balmoral Castle in Royal Deeside in Aberdeenshire, Queen Victoria bestowed the 'Royal' name after her whisky tour in 1848.
 The distillery takes its name from the mountain behind it and produces a 12 year old malt whisky from local barley and the water from the Scarnock Springs.
 It is owned by Diageo.
 VisitScotland 5 Star Visitor Attraction.
-Capacity 0.5 million litres and is open to the public.
+Open to the public.